Synchrowise/SOC_T1_Public_Breaches_Probing/README.md

 # SOC_T1_Public_Breaches_Probing
-Offers a package of python scripts to probe publicly disclosed breaches dumps.
+Offers a python script to probe publicly disclosed breaches dumps.
-The scripts use public APIs that responds to queries regarding emails, usernames, passwords etc.
+The script use public API that responds to queries regarding emails, usernames, passwords etc.
 The first version of this package focuses on emails probing.
 This could come handy when you want to learn your corporate emails exposure after a breach, especially if corporate users use their corporate emails in public websites.